🇮🇸 The 100 Best Iceland Waterfalls: Ultimate 2023 Guide

 If you do not see a slideshow showing photos of the featured waterfalls above this text, you will have to adjust your browser settings or skip ahead.

-🗺 Ultimate Iceland Waterfalls Map of All 100 Falls
+🗺 Ultimate Iceland Waterfalls Map

 We have created the most comprehensive and interactive map of the waterfalls in Iceland.
 This includes over 100 locations, photos, and short descriptions for each.

 To use the map, simply click on it to open in a new browser.
-Every waterfall in this guide is featured with a photo and short description of each.
+Every waterfall in this guide is featured with a photo and a short description of each.

 Green = Easy.
 Yellow = Seasonally difficult.
 Red = Very difficult.